amingilani/auth0-rail5/README.md

 ### Setting up Gems

+Omniauth is a flexible authentication system that standardizes authentication over a countless providers through custom strategies.
+Auth0 already has an Omniauth strategy designed for drop in use!

-We're going to be storing secrets in environment variables, so for dev purposes, we need an extra gem.
-Add the following to your `Gemfile`:
+Adhereing to best practices, we're going to be storing secrets in environment variables instead of checking them into our code.
+To make it easier to setup environment variables in development, we'll need the [dotenv](https://github.com/bkeepers/dotenv) gem.

+Add the following to your `Gemfile` and run `bundle install`:

 ```ruby
 # Standard Auth0 requirements